 - Open project on launch (choose between 'New', 'Most recent' and 'Specific').
-When choosing 'Specific' use the Security to define a project. - Create new project from default project.
+When choosing 'Specific' use the to define a project. - ■ Create new project from default project.
 You have the possibility to press on Set current project as default or on Reset default.
 You can browse through your files and define a directory where you find your user-defined project templates.
-This will be added to $Project \rightarrow New$ From Template.
-If you first activate - Mercompt to save project and data source changes when required

-- Prompt for confirmation when a layer is to be removed - Marn when opening a project file saved with an older version of QGIS - Enable macros .
+This will be added to Project → New From Template.
+If you first activate Create new project from default project and then save a project in the project templates folder. - Prompt to save project and data source changes when required - Prompt for confirmation when a layer is to be removed - Warn when opening a project file saved with an older version of QGIS - Enable macros .
 This option was created to handle macros that are written to perform an action on project events.
 You can choose between 'Never', 'Ask', 'For this session only' and 'Always (not recommended)'.

-9.3.2 System Menu
+9.2.2 System Menu